DrAcula27/personalWebsite/content/featured/MyCookBook/index.md

   - TheMealDB API
 ---

 A fully functional web application that allows users to search for, view, and save recipes.
-The application also supports searching for a recipe by name or filtering recipes by multiple criteria.
+The application also supports searching for a recipe by name or filtering recipes by multiple criteria, allowing for more precise recipe discovery.